NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

+- There are lots of race conditions in ViewerGL: the data structures are accessed and modified from various threads.

 - knob values should be set before calling CreateInstanceAction: http://openfx.sourceforge.net/Documentation/1.3/ofxProgrammingReference.html#kOfxActionCreateInstance : Preconditions
   "if the values are being loaded from an old setup, that load should have taken place before the create instance action is called."
   (The same should be done when cloning an Instance.)